 Bayern wins German Cup final to seal another domestic double

+“(It’s) a bit sad when the fans are missing for such a cup final in such a great stadium,” Bayern forward Thomas Müller said.
+“I was thinking about it during the award ceremony.
+It hurts a bit.”

-Bayern, which had already won its eighth straight Bundesliga title, retained the cup with goals from David Alaba, Serge Gnabry and two from Robert Lewandowski.
+Bayern, which had already won its eighth straight Bundesliga title, retained the cup with goals from David Alaba, Serge Gnabry and two from Robert Lewandowski as he passed the 50-goal mark for this season.

-Supporters were excluded from Berlin's 75,000-capacity Olympiastadion due to the coronavirus pandemic.
+It was Bayern’s second straight league and cup double, its 13th overall.
+Now Bayern is targeting the reorganized Champions League in August as it bids to repeat the treble-winning season under Jupp Heynckes in 2013.

-Leverkusen had been bidding for its first title of any sort since 1993, when it last won the cup.
+Leverkusen had been chasing its first title of any sort since 1993, when it last won the cup.
+Since then it has finished runner-up on nine occasions in different competitions, triggering taunts of “Vicekusen” from rivals.

+Supporters were excluded from Berlin’s 75,000-capacity Olympiastadion.
+Only 691 people were allowed, including Germany coach Joachim Löw, who watched while wearing a black face mask and smart suit.

+Hygiene measures were strict.
+Normally noisy roads would be teeming with traffic and fans ahead of the German soccer showpiece, but the area was eerily quiet before kickoff.

+Germany has confirmed almost 200,000 cases of COVID-19 but has kept its death toll relatively low at just over 9,000.
+The Bundesliga was the first European league to resume from suspensions caused by the pandemic.

+“I am so incredibly sorry that you didn’t have any spectators today.
+It’s something I sorely miss and you do too,” German soccer federation president Fritz Keller said during Bayern’s trophy presentation.
+“That we’re standing here at all is down to a lot of busy people.”

-Bayern dominated the first half and could have been leading by more than two goals at the break.
+Bayern dominated from the start and could have been leading by more than two goals at the break.

 Bayern maintained its pressure and Gnabry fired in the second goal in the 24th.